wdweeda/mrinference_2021/README.md

 conv_out = lm(s1left ~ 1 + conv_condA)
 ```
 For a summary type `summary(conv_out)`.
 Now the regressor seems to fit much better!
 Let's check this visually.
 ```
 plot(s1left,type='l')
 lines(predict(conv_out),col=2)
 ```
+And this is basically what happens under the hood when doing fMRI analysis.
+For the next section we'll expand our design matrix by incorporating different regressors to see what kind of analyses can be done (and how flexible the GLM is in doing these analyses).